ismailkoussa/final-project/Draft.md

 ## What this project taught me
 This project demonstrates the importance of backend, no doubt that every
 a junior developer that only works with HTML, CSS, js knows about backend
-but when a person uses it, he will love it, its another world!, it makes
+but when a person uses it, he will love it, its another world! it makes
 developing very easier, exactly by using **Flask** it's like *backbones*
 it connects all pages by its variables in HTML pages and collects
 the information from forms and throws it in tables.
 In the image below